ANRC2020/siddiquiabbas.github.io/README.md

 <br />

 ### Data Science Intern | Lawrence Livermore National Laboratory | May 2022 - June 2022
-Conducted protein structure data analysis, focusing on using protein's structures and chemical properties to accelerate the testing process for finding compounds capable of binding to the SARS-COVID 19 virus for vaccine synthesis.
-Developed a 3-dimensional convolutional neural network from scratch that achieved 75% test accuracy in identifying proteins more likely to bind to the virus's receptor sites.
+Conducted protein structure data analysis, focusing on using protein structures and chemical properties to accelerate the testing process for finding compounds capable of binding to the SARS-COVID 19 virus for vaccine synthesis.
+Developed a 3-dimensional convolutional neural network that achieved 75% test accuracy in identifying proteins more likely to bind to the virus's receptor sites.

 *Project Presentation:*
 <iframe